 The ATM Agreement will terminate upon the earlier of (i) the sale of ATM Shares under the ATM Agreement having an aggregate offering price of \$25.0 million and (ii) the termination of the ATM Agreement by Cantor or the Company.
 The ATM Agreement may be terminated by Cantor or the Company at any time upon 10 days' notice to the other party, or by Cantor at any time in certain circumstances, including the occurrence of a material adverse change in the Company.
 The Company pays Cantor a commission of 3.0% of the aggregate gross proceeds from each sale of ATM Shares and has agreed to provide Cantor with customary indemnification and contribution rights.
 The Company also reimbursed Cantor for legal fees and disbursements, of \$50,000, in connection with entering into the ATM Agreement.
-In connection with the preferred stock offering discussed below, the Company agreed to not sell any ATM Shares for a period of one year from February 26, 2013.
+In connection with the preferred stock offering in February 2013 discussed below, the Company agreed to not sell any ATM Shares for a period of one year from February 26, 2013.
+In connection with the common stock offering below, the Company agreed to not sell any ATM Shares for an extended period of one year from June 3, 2013.